-There are many women who, after going through a miscarriage or gestational loss, question whether they will be able to get pregnant again or if, on the contrary, the miscarriage will have affected their fertility.
+There are many women who, after a miscarriage, gestational loss or abortion, question whether they will be able to become pregnant again or if, on the contrary, it will have affected their fertility.

-In this regard, we must make a distinction according to the type of abortion.
-Pregnancy after a miscarriage is usually not a problem for most women.
-However, induced abortion and miscarriage with curettage may pose a risk to female fertility if not performed properly.
+To address this, a distinction must be made according to the reason the pregnancy ended.
+Pregnancy after miscarriage is usually not a problem for most women.
+However, induced abortion and curettage following miscarriage could pose a risk to female fertility if not performed properly.

-In any case, we must not forget that suffering a miscarriage can be a stressful situation for patients and can affect their emotional state.
-For this reason, it is sometimes recommended to seek psychological help before attempting a new pregnancy, either naturally or through assisted reproduction techniques.
+In any case, we must not forget that suffering a miscarriage can be a stressful situation for patients and affect their emotional state.
+For this reason, it is sometimes recommended to seek psychological help before trying for a new pregnancy, either naturally or through assisted reproduction techniques

-This type of miscarriage occurs naturally.
+This occurs naturally.
 The patient is aware that she is having a miscarriage because she begins to have bleeding and severe abdominal pain.
-Miscarriage most commonly occurs in the first few weeks of pregnancy.
+Most commonly, miscarriage occurs in the first weeks of gestation.
 The earlier the pregnancy loss occurs, the lesser the possible consequences on female fertility.

-In many cases, especially in more advanced abortions, it is required to perform what is known as a curettage.
-This is a gynecological technique that involves scraping the uterine walls to remove any embryonic tissue that may have remained in the uterus.
-As a surgical procedure, uterine curettage could compromise a woman's fertility if not performed correctly.
+In many cases, especially when the pregnancy had advanced further, a procedure known as a curettage is often necessary.
+This is a gynecological technique that consists of scraping the uterine walls to remove any embryonic tissue that may have remained in the uterus.
+Being a surgical procedure, uterine curettage could compromise a woman's fertility if not performed correctly.

-However, the need for curettage does not occur in all cases.
-Many women go through a miscarriage without it affecting future conceptions.
+However, curettage is not necessary in all cases.
+Many women go through a miscarriage without it any effects on future conception.

-If recurrent miscarriages occur, the woman's situation must be analysed to determine the cause and to find a solution that allows the pregnancy to evolve.
-These types of miscarriages are associated with problems such as chromosomal alterations, advanced age, etc.
+If recurrent miscarriages occur, the woman's situation must be analyzed to determine the cause and to seek a solution that will allow the pregnancy to come to term.
+Spontaneous miscarriage is associated with problems such as chromosomal alterations, advanced age, etc.

 Induced abortion is what is known as voluntary termination of pregnancy, since it is the woman herself who decides to terminate the pregnancy.

-In these situations, embryonic development is usually stopped by pills, which is called a chemical abortion chemical abortion.
-However, if it occurs beyond the first eight weeks of pregnancy, surgery must be performed and is called a surgical abortion.
+In these situations, embryonic development is usually stopped by means of a pill, called a medical abortion.
+However, if it occurs beyond the first eight weeks of pregnancy, surgery will be necessary and it will be called surgical abortion.

-When surgery is needed to stop the pregnancy, two methods can be used:
+When surgery is necessary to terminate the pregnancy, two methods can be applied:

 - is most common if the abortion is induced before 12 weeks.
-Surgical vacuum aspiration abortion involves removing the embryo/fetus by suction using a syringe or vacuum pump.
+Surgical abortion by aspiration consists of removing the embryo/fetus by suction using a syringe or vacuum pump.
 This procedure requires local or general anesthesia.

 - is performed when aspiration is not possible.
-This involves causing the cervix to open and removing part of the lining of the cavity by scraping (curettage).
+This involves opening the cervix and removal of part of the lining of the cavity by curettage.
 The procedure is very similar to cases of curettage after miscarriage.

-As with miscarriage, the earlier the miscarriage is performed, the less risk it poses.
-It is also essential that it is carried out by an experienced professional to avoid possible negative consequences.
+As with miscarriage, the earlier it is occurs, the lower the risk.
+It is also essential that it is carried out by an experienced professional to avoid possible adverse consequences.

-Most health professionals describe abortion as a low-risk procedure with no serious effect on fertility and the achievement of future pregnancies.
-In fact, if the abortion has been normal and uncomplicated, a gynecological examination should not even recognize that the woman has gone through this situation.
+Most health professionals describe abortion as a low-risk procedure with no serious effect on fertility or future pregnancies.
+In fact, if the abortion has been normal and uncomplicated, a gynecological examination should not even reveal that the woman has had one.

-Despite this (with the exception of early miscarriage), it is still a surgical procedure and, as such, has its risks.
-The main side effects of abortion that can lead to infertility are:
+Despite this (with the exception of early termination), it is still a surgical procedure and, as such, has its risks.
+The main side effects of an abortion that can lead to infertility are:

 - Tearing of areas of the female reproductive tract.